kristofferkjeldby/SharedCache/README.md

 }
 ```

 Of special notice is the property `ClearOnGlobal` and `UseSiteNameAsCacheKey` properties.
-The `ClearOnGlobal` determines whether the cache should be cleared for items not belonging to a site (items not from `Sitecore/Content`).
+The `ClearOnGlobal` determines whether the cache should be cleared for items not belonging to a site (items not descending from `sitecore/content`).

 The `UseSiteNameAsCacheKey` is a bit special.
 Normally, if this is set for false, the entire cache is cleared is the `DoClear` returns true.
 However, we often use the custom shared cache in a way so that each site has a key within the cache (e.g. using the `SharedCustomListCache` to contain a list of some objects for each site).